Mrlukerwilkinson/Dangling-DNS/README.md

 <h2>DRAFT - Work in Progress!!!!!
 Avoid subdomain takeover – find and cut your Dangling DNS entries!!</h2>
 <br>
 This post describes a common threat of subdomain hijacking, also known as subdomain takeover, and provides some steps you can take to mitigate it.
-The following post is for Security Engineers / Administrators that manage public Azure DNS Zones in a Cloud Environment that uses multiple Azure Services, including Azure App Services.
-The following process is focused on Azure Services, however can be used for any other service so, change and fit the requirements for your needs.
+The following post is for Security Engineers / Administrators that manage public Azure DNS Zones in a cloud environment that uses multiple Azure Services, including Azure App Services.
+The following process is focused on Azure Services, however, it can be used for any other service, so change and fit the requirements for your needs.

 <h2>🕵️‍♂️🌐 What is subdomain hijacking? </h2>
 <p>